Does Freedom Work on Linux? Setup, Limits, and Key Features

 • One subscription covers all platforms: Mac, Windows, Android, iOS, and ChromeOS.

-• Linux users can connect through the Chrome browser extension and participate in the same synced sessions.
+• Linux users can connect through the Chrome browser extension and join the same synced sessions.

 • Premium plans include unlimited sessions and devices, with no separate pricing or restrictions for Linux users.